How to start snorkeling?

 The day

-The ideal for a first time would be to be accompanied by someone who will stay on the sand and make sure you are doing well (we have no doubt about that!).
+Ideally, for your first time, you should be accompanied by someone who will stay on the sand and make sure you're doing well (we're sure you are!).
 Enter the water gradually to get your body used to the water temperature.
-The wetsuit may take a few minutes to work, as the water has to penetrate inside and warm up on contact with your body (the principle of so-called "wet suits").
+It may take a few minutes for the wetsuit to take effect, as the water needs to penetrate the wetsuit and warm up on contact with your body (the "wet suit" principle).

-For your first moments, stay close to the shore, to get an idea of the current.
-Also, if you practice with children, it is preferable that they always have their feet on the water and remain under your supervision at all times.
-A short session will allow them not to get too cold.
-Fix a point high up and out of the water that you will look at every two minutes or so, a building for example.
-This technique will allow you to get your bearings and see if you're moving more than expected.
-You might be tempted to do a little snorkeling to get closer to the fish, but we don't recommend it for beginners.
-You will already have enough to do by staying on the surface with your mask and snorkel.
+For your first few moments, stay close to the shore to get a feel for the current.
+Similarly, if you're practising with children, it's best to keep them on their toes at all times and under your supervision.
+A short session will ensure that they don't get too cold.
+Set your sights on a point high up and out of the water, such as a building, which you look at every two minutes or so.
+This will allow you to get your bearings and see if you're going off course more than expected.
+You may be tempted to do a little freediving to get closer to the fish, but we don't recommend this for beginners.
+You'll already have plenty to do by staying at the surface with your mask and snorkel.

-The enthusiasts know it, the rocks shelter more life since the animals can hide there.
-Approach slowly and without sudden movements if you don't want to scare them away (give few strokes of your fins for example).
+As enthusiasts know, rocks are home to more life, since animals can hide there.
+If you don't want to scare them away, approach them slowly and without sudden movements (e.g., don't hit them with your flippers).
 Always be aware of the current if you don't want to end up in the sea urchins.
-Some stretches of grass, also called seagrass beds, will surely offer you beautiful encounters.
-Their clarity in case of good water visibility can be remarkable.
+Some stretches of grass, also known as seagrass meadows, are sure to offer you some great encounters.
+Their clarity in clear water can be remarkable.

-Finally, there is an unavoidable rule when snorkeling: do not touch either the animals or the coral.
-You risk stressing the former and damaging the latter.
-As we know, the underwater flora is highly threatened, so it is essential to leave it as intact as possible.
-In any case, we doubt that Mr. Octopus will let you approach him easily.
+Finally, there's one unavoidable rule when snorkeling: don't touch either the animals or the coral.
+You risk stressing the former, and damaging the latter.
+As we all know, underwater flora is highly endangered, so it's vital to leave it as intact as possible.
+In any case, it's doubtful that Mr. Octopus will allow himself to be approached easily.